In this Thousand Trails review I’m going to be talking about Thousand Trails campground memberships.

 When you are making reservations in the campground system in Thousand Trails and it tells you that you owe $0/night, that’s a great feeling!

-Now the annual dues for our Thousand Trails membership at this time is about $600/year.
+But of course, the annual dues for our older Thousand Trails membership at this time is about $600/year.

-And the Trails Collection adds $370/year as of this writing in 2024.
+And the Trails Collection adds $450/year as of this writing in 2025.

-So even with all of that together, spreading that cost out through the year, it’s less than $3 a night.
+But even with all of that together, spreading that cost out through the year, it’s less than $4 a night for us when we are traveling a lot.

 That’s been pretty much our experience wherever we have gone in Thousand Trails.

-Also our Thousand Trails Elite membership allows us to go from park to park nationwide.
+Also our older Thousand Trails Elite membership allows us to go from park to park nationwide.

 And we are still able to maintain that $0/night figure when we do.